jlamontagne/dotfiles/README.md

 ## Environment

-Be aware that I use Mac OS X; changes will be necessary for Linux users.
+Be aware that I use Linux; changes might be necessary for Mac OS X users.

 To switch to [Zsh](http://www.zsh.org), execute:

     chsh -s /bin/zsh

-I store [scripts](https://github.com/sorin-ionescu/scripts) in _~/.tilde/bin_. `PATH` and `MANPATH` must be modified in _oh-my-zsh/environment.zsh_ to match your configuration.
+Sorin stores [scripts](https://github.com/sorin-ionescu/tilde) in _~/.tilde/bin_. `PATH` and `MANPATH` must be modified in _oh-my-zsh/environment.zsh_ to match your configuration.

 Some scripts and programs may have different names or extensions depending on the operating system or package manager.
 Check aliases in _oh-my-zsh/alias.zsh_ to fix them, if necessary.